 Whether you’re awesome like me and understood the structural drawing or even any of the explanation above

 or not, the take away is that when all is said and done we’ll have a lovely 8’6″ ceiling height instead of the ‘passable’ 6’11” that was existing.
 I say passable, because 6’11 would have satisfied the building code requirement for a basement apartment, but let’s be honest.
 Would you want to live in an apartment with a 6’11” ceiling??
 Probably not.
-And we’re betting that not too many of our potential renters will either.
+And we’re betting that not too many of our potential renters will either, although Basement apartments are pretty popular if they’re done well.
 As for the concrete bench – granted it’s not 100% ideal, but the time & cost saving benefits of the bench technique faaar outweighed the aesthetic & space gains of underpinning.
 And – with a little ingenuity, we’re pretty sure we can design around it.

 DISCLAIMER: This is NOT a DIY endeavour.
 I use the word “we” a lot in general terms, but when I say “we” I really mean Team Dreamhouse on the whole.
 Since any changes to the foundation of your home run the risk of permanent damage, you should never attempt to lower your basement without consulting a reliable and well qualified professional.